esch3/book-club/README.md

 5. Type the DNS or IP of your instance into your browser and check out the Bookclub!

 There is also a database import program found in 'import.py', that imports the database schema to Heroku, and loads the book data found in 'books.csv' into the database.
-This is for educational purposes only as it is separate from the app itself, but is included because it is a necessary dependency of the app.
-If you wish to utilize your own database, set your 'DATABASE_URL' environment variable to your database before running 'import.'
+This is for educational purposes only as it is separate from the app itself, and has already been ran, but is included because it is a necessary dependency of the app.
+If you wish to utilize your own database, set your 'DATABASE_URL' environment variable to your own database before running 'import.'

 # API Reference